-An attractive, well-designed and well-managed city centre with a range of shops, arts and cultural uses, residential, entertainment, good amenities and good transport connections is fundamental for economic growth by providing a focal point for business and social interaction.
-A vibrant city centre creates jobs, attract investment and people and generate incomes, which is good for business and the wider community.
+An attractive, well-designed and well-managed city centre with a range of shops, arts and cultural uses, residential, entertainment, good amenities and good transport connections is fundamental for economic growth.
+A vibrant city centre creates jobs, attract investment and people and generates incomes.

 Managing city centres is a critical component to the success of any city centre.
-To ensure that the Salisbury City Centre achieves its stated objectives, it requires building a strong partnership between local people, local businesses, and local service providers such as the local council.
+To ensure that the SCC achieves its stated objectives, it requires building a strong partnership between local people, local businesses, and local service providers.
 It also needs a clear sense of the identity, a vision for the future, and strategies for achieving that vision.

-In association with the investment attraction recommendations contained within the Structure Plan, it is recommended to review the governance arrangements of the Salisbury City Centre.
+In association with the investment attraction suggestions contained within the Renewal Strategy / Structure Plan, it is recommended to review the governance arrangements of the SCC.
 Matters to be taken into consideration include:

-- how the objectives of the Salisbury City Centre Structure Plan are better supported; and - recommended actions regarding marketing and promotion can be implemented in a coordinated and efficient manner
+- how the objectives of the SCC Renewal Strategy / Structure Plan are better supported; and - how can marketing and promotion be implemented in a coordinated and efficient manner.